beaux-riel/Lemonade-stand/README.md

    - **Table Editor** - View and edit database records
    - **Storage** - Manage uploaded files
    - **Edge Functions** - Monitor and deploy serverless functions

+## Known Issues and Fixes

+This section documents known issues and their fixes.

+### Stand Deactivation Error

+**Issue**: Users were experiencing a "stack depth limit exceeded" error when attempting to deactivate a stand.

+**Fix**: We've updated the database triggers to prevent recursive calls when deactivating stands.
+See [Stand Deactivation Fix](STAND_DEACTIVATION_FIX.md) for details.

 ## Deployment